 A Yaesu FT-450 HF/6m transceiver occupies another operating position, and is used in PSK-31 and other digital modes, in addition to standard SSB voice communications.

 An Icom IC-7300 has been added, and it is connected to the Ameritron 811 amplifier.
 Operating instructions and tune up instructions for the amplifier are on the operating desk.

 A patch panel provides the capability to connect any radio to any antenna.

-Bob Heil and Heil Sound have contributed two microphones for our station.
+Bob Heil and Heil Sound have contributed four microphones for our station.
 The first is a vintage broadcast microphone replica complete with a cast VOA nameplate on the top of the microphone.
 While it appears vintage, it is made specifically for amateur use, and is connected to the TS-590S.
-The second microphone, mounted on a boom assembly, is connected to the IC-9100.
+Another microphone, mounted on a boom assembly, is connected to the IC-9100.
 Both microphones have switch attachments for push to talk operation.
 Recent additions are a Pro-7 headset, and a PR-77 desk mic.
 These are moved between transceivers per each operators preference.

 MFJ has contributed a Cushcraft A4S beam antenna.
 This a four element beam for operation on 10m, 15m, and 20m.
 It has been mounted on the temporary 60 ft. tower mounted on a construction trailer at the east end of the VOA building.
 It can be used on any transceiver through connections on the antenna patch panel.

 R&L Electronics has supplied several switching power supplies for equipment operation, plus numerous miscellaneous cables and connectors needed for installation of the new equipment.
 WCARA owes Roger Smallwood many thanks for assisting in obtaining the equipment grants from Icom, Heil, Kenwood, and MFJ.

 A photo of the operating area is part of the slide show at the top of our pages.